Custom Models¶

 :

-# Generate a model based on a query and sample text
+# Generate a model based on a query and a sample from a legal document

 )